 The best way to determine proper bra size is to be fit by a professional bra fitter at a specialty shop with a wide range of sizes and styles.
-If you can't make it to a bra fitter, you can follow the measuring guidelines found under our Bra Fitting Guide.
+If you can't make it to a bra fitter, you can follow the measuring guidelines found under our How To Measure Yourself.
 Taking your own measurements will give you a general idea of your proper bra size but will also require some trial and error to find the perfect bra style for your unique shape and personal preferences.

 We want all our customers to be happy with their purchases which is why we recommend reading our entire return policy before you buy.
 Please try on new items again at home BEFORE you remove any tags.
 Some items are not returnable due to their intimate nature.